DV

 What is the difference between OMAH and SCHD?

-OMAH (VistaShares Target 15 Berkshire Select Income ETF) tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+OMAH (VistaShares Target 15 Berkshire Select Income ETF) is actively managed around Berkshire Hathaway Class B (BRK.B, ~10%) plus the 20 highest-valued U.S.-listed positions in Berkshire's latest 13F, with an options overlay exposure with a target approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index.
 They are issued by VistaShares and Schwab respectively.

 Can I hold both OMAH and SCHD?